CloudCannon/base-jekyll-template/_posts/2021-08-18-script-compatibility-mode.md

 Changes that are affected by the Script Compatibility Mode setting are tracked here.
 Scripts can check WaniKani's version by checking `window.WaniKani.version` to match against this list.

 Subscribe to the [mailing list](https://tofugu.us1.list-manage.com/subscribe?u=b7f2114d74e3cac96344f797c&id=8b79442fb1) get notified when this page is updated.
 Make sure to check **UserScript Affecting Changes**.
+**v2.0.0 (November 17, 2021)**
+- **Compatibility Mode Off**:
+  - `$.jStorage.get("reviewQueue")` now contain ids instead of objects.
+  - The ids are retrieved from `/review/queue?minimal=true`. `/review/queue` still returns the full objects in Compatibility Mode.
+  - The objects are retrieved in a separate request to `/reviews/items?ids=1,2,3`, which returns the full objects for ids 1,2,3.

 **v1.2.0 (November 15, 2021)**
 - **Compatibility Mode Off**: Under lessons, the positioning of the batch list navigation has been moved from Javascript (calculations that fire on window resize) to CSS using flexbox and margins.